Nutreco first-half results beat analyst forecast

-AMSTERDAM, July 26 (Reuters) - Dutch animal feed group Nutreco on Thursday reported first-half earnings before interest, taxes and amortisation (EBITA) of 103.6 million euros on revenue of 2.354 billion euros.
+AMSTERDAM (Reuters) - Dutch animal feed group Nutreco NUTR.AS on Thursday reported first-half earnings before interest, taxes and amortization (EBITA) of 103.6 million euros on revenue of 2.354 billion euros.

 Analysts in a poll commissioned by Reuters had forecast EBITA of 102 million euros and revenue of 2.351 billion euros.